p3732/arrival_film_analysis/src/chapter2 emotions.md

 On the next day, stuck in her routine, Louise returns to an otherwise empty university.
 There she is visited by a colonel, who is searching to recruit a linguist for the army, to aid in communicating with the aliens.
-With her interest spiked, Louise tries and success in convincing him to pick her over another candidate.
+With her interest spiked, Louise tries and succeeds in convincing him to pick her over another candidate.

 Thus the viewer gets to follow Louise on her journey to meet the unknown.
 Arriving at the military base, where the camera closely follows Louise through the hallways, she gets prepared for meeting the aliens.